Kythryn's Alchemy Tools Page

 -Be forewarned, the elementals that live in the buckets have formed a sort of union, and no longer tolerate excessive shaking of their homes.
 If you push your luck with shaking them too much, they may leave the buckets, thereby leaving the bucket useless.

--To use this device, you will need a combustible material, such as charcoal, place the charcoal into the stove, light the charcoal (with a knife and flint or magical means), close the stove and drop it, then guard
+-To use this device, you will need a combustible material (notes on my detailed herb information page will let you know what forgeable items can be burnt), such as charcoal, place the charcoal into the stove, light the charcoal (with a knife and flint or magical means), close the stove and drop it, then guard

 -Get yourself a jar and fill it with what it is you want to heat, put the jar onto the stove and wait